-What factors cause someone to say “Yes” to another?
+What factors cause someone to say “Yes” to another person?
 What methods do politicians use to convince others?
 Why do we obey others?
 The book is a look from the inside, behind the scenes of what the most experienced sellers do to persuade people to buy from them.

 The Core Idea:

-We see expensive jewelry and we immediately think that’s better than the cheap knockoffs standing near.
+We see expensive jewelry and we immediately think that’s better than the cheap knockoffs standing nearby.